Skip Navigation

 United Kingdom

-Travel Guide > Europe > United Kingdom
+Travel Guide Europe United Kingdom

 Introduction

-At one point, the United Kingdom was the world's major superpower, with its colonial fingers stretched across a quarter of the world's land.
+The United Kingdom is officially known as the United Kingdom of Great Britain and Northern Ireland, although very few people refer to it as such.
+At one time, the United Kingdom was the world's major superpower, with its colonial fingers stretching across a quarter of the world's land.
 That was little more than a century ago.
-But in the intervening century (the fire-spewing 20th century), the UK and the Western world at large, has seen two World Wars which have drastically reduced the international power of the UK.
+But in the 20th century the UK, along with most of the Western world, experienced two World Wars which substantially reduced its international power.
 Politically, the UK has become a middle-ranking power, retaining this status by virtue of its seat on the United Nations Security Council and its nuclear capability.
-Culturally, the UK is still a place of supreme importance: the mother of the English-speaking world, the birthplace of many great artists, novelists and thinkers, and a haven for the pub-thirsty.
+Culturally, the UK is still a place of importance: the mother of the English-speaking world, the birthplace of many great artists, writers and thinkers, and a haven for the pub-thirsty.
+The four nations which comprise the UK are distinctive destinations but all share one similarity: a warm, hospitable manner which challenges the often chilly, damp weather.

 Top